mitchellmcm27/eclogite-tcg/README.md

 It also includes the following dependencies:
 - [ThermoCodegen (TCg)](https://gitlab.com/ENKI-portal/ThermoCodegen),
 - a copy of this repository at **~/shared/eclogite-tcg/**,
-- *TCg_SLB*, a convenient Python interface by Cian Wilson for the Stixrude & Lithgow-Bertelloni (2011, 2021) databases,
+- *tcg_slb_database*, a convenient Python interface by Cian Wilson for the Stixrude & Lithgow-Bertelloni (2011, 2021) databases,
 - Python, Julia, and R languages,
 - [Perple_X](https://github.com/jadconnolly/Perple_X) (v7.0.10) equilibrium thermodynamics software